uswds/uswds/README.md

 The `staging` branch is the bleeding edge of development.
 When developing, we create a feature branch from `staging`, do our work in that branch, and then create a pull request that merges back into `staging`.
 New commits to `staging` are automatically deployed to [our staging site](https://standards-staging.usa.gov/).

-The `master` branch always holds the latest production-ready release, as well as [the production website](https://standards.usa.gov/).
+The `master` branch always holds the latest production-ready release.
 When cutting a [release](https://github.com/18F/web-design-standards/releases), we create a release branch from `staging` named for the new version: for example, `v0.9.x`.
 Once we've completed QA on that branch, we tag the release and merge it into the `master` branch.

 The branches `18f-pages` and `18f-pages-staging` _used_ to be the primary release and development branches, back when the site was hosted on `pages.18f.gov`.
 Those branches still auto deploy to 18F Pages, but will now only contain minimal redirects to the new site.